Transit Tips and Directions to Atlanta Destinations

-Signs in all stations provide direction to the train platforms.
+Signs in all stations provide directions to the train platforms.
 There are Northbound, Southbound, Eastbound and Westbound platforms based on the direction of train travel.
 Trains are also marked with the last station they travel to.
 Look at a MARTA map ahead of time to know your direction of travel, or look for a rail map in the station.
 Common directions are:

 Board the train when it arrives, paying attention to the destination marked on the train and announcements made by the train operator.
 Keep in mind that two different trains may share the same tracks.

-Trains stop at every station on the line.
 If you need to transfer to a different line, you can transfer between all rail lines at Five Points or between the red and gold lines at the Lindbergh Center station.